Below are the most Frequently Asked Questions we get at the WRC. For any additional questions or comments contact us at 248-858-0958.

 Where can I find out more about my drinking water quality, if the WRC maintains my water system?

 Annual water reports and other drinking water information are located on this site.
-Enter "drinking water report" in the search box and follow the links.
-For more information, call 248-858-1110.
+Click here to view them.